masc-ucsc/livehd/docs/projects.md

 Dependence: Rapidwright

 Main features:
-* Create a bridge to/from LGraph and nextpntr (json)
+* Create a bridge to/from Lgraph and nextpntr (json)

 ## simdjson